vikranthkongara/intro-to-declarative-pipeline/Setup.md

 6. Click on **Generate Token**
 7. As the success message says: **Make sure to copy your new personal access token now.
 You won’t be able to see it again!**

+## Create a GitHub Organization

+Create a Github organization to use for this workshop:

+1. On Github navigate to **Organizations**: https://github.com/settings/organizations (after logging in)
+2. Click on **New Organization**
+3. Fill in the **Organization Name**, **Billing Email**, and click on **Create Organization**

+>NOTE: Even though you have to provide an email for billing, you will not be charged anything as long as you choose the free option.

 ## Create an empty GitHub repository for your first example Pipeline
 The following instructions cover how to create a Github repository under your personal account.